 Put Your Foot Down

 The first step in coping with a bully is making up your mind you’re not going to take it anymore.
-Sometimes, if a person has been bullied for a long time, they actually start to accept that sort of treatment.
+Sometimes, if you have been bullied for a long time, you might actually start to accept that sort of treatment.
 Don’t.
 Being bullied is unfair and you have a right to be treated with respect and dignity.
 Decide that today is the day to finally put your foot down and start turning around your situation.
 It’s the start of a long process; it does take time to overcome a bully.

 Strength In Numbers